-If you want a flowering top, all you need to do is sprinkle sugar in the shape of a cross on top of the cake, right before it goes into the steamer.
-The cake will expand and then split into 4 sections following the path of the sugar you sprinkle on top.
-Pretty cool huh?
-You also need a very high heat for that to happen.
+If you want a flowering top, you need to steam the cake on the stove.
 I have yet to be able to do that with Instant Pot.
 A very high heat is necessary for that to happen.
-Perhaps I will experiment more.
-If you use regular steamer, you might have a better chance for that to happen.
-Just make sure your steamer is tall enough to allow the top of the cake to expand because it will double in size.
+Perhaps I will experiment more with Instant Pot.
+If you use a regular steamer, you might have a better chance for that to happen.
+Just make sure your steamer has a lid that is tall enough to allow the top of the cake to expand because it will double in size.
 My regular steamer isn’t “big” enough and so when the top of the cake expand, it got deflated 🙁 I just recently got this 3-tier steamer with a tall lid and this is perfect to make ji dan gao with a smiling top

 You won’t be disappointed with this matcha sponge cake.
 So soft and spongy!

-Instant Pot Chinese Matcha Steamed Sponge Cake (Ji Dan Gao)
+Instant Pot Chinese Steamed Sponge Cake (Ji Dan Gao)

-- 100 ml sprite or other soda drink
+- 100 ml sprite or other carbonated beverage (room temperature)

-Place the eggs, sugar, and matcha in a mixing bowl and beat on medium speed for 1 minute and then increase to high speed (6 on a kitchen aid), add 1 teaspoon of vinegar (only if you choose to use baking soda and baking powder instead of soda drink) and continue to beat for 20 minutes (yes, 20 minutes, you did not read this wrong).
-It is crucial to beat it this long so the cake will be light like a sponge.
-Failure to do so will result in a densed cake (trust me I've eaten a fair share of that!)
+- Place the eggs, sugar, and matcha powder in a mixing bowl.
+Use a whisk attachment and beat on medium speed for 1 minute and then increase to high speed (6 on a kitchen aid), add 1 teaspoon of vinegar (only if you choose to use baking soda and baking powder instead of soda drink) and continue to beat for 10-12 minutes.
+It is crucial to beat it this long so the cake will be light like a sponge

-The batter will double in volume, and turn pale (well, greenish pale in this case).
+- The batter will triple in volume, and turn pale (well, greenish pale in this case).
 Reduce the speed to low.
-Gradually add in flour, alternating with the soda drink (if using soda drink) or milk.
+Gradually add in flour mixture, alternating with the soda drink (if using soda drink) or milk.
 We don't want to overwork the flour, just want to mix it in and no more lumps.
-Stop the mixer and use a rubber spatula to give it a few stir if there
+Stop the mixer and use a rubber spatula to give it a few stirs in there

 Preparing the Instant Pot:

 - Place the trivet in the pot.
 Pour 2 cups of water in the pot (using standard U.S. measuring cup).
 Press saute and bring the water to a boil while the eggs are beating.
 Be careful and gently place the container inside the pot on top of the trivet.
+Turn off saute mode.
 Close the lid.
 Remember to place the steam release to SEALED.
-Press STEAM and click on pressure level and choose HIGH PRESSURE.
+Press "Pressure Cooker" and click on pressure level and choose HIGH PRESSURE.
 Use +/- to set the time to 30 minutes.
 Add 10 minutes if you use a glass dish to cook the cake.
 It will pressurize quickly now since we have boiled the water before

-Once the 20 minutes is up, click on CANCEL and it will turn off.
-Proceed to Natural Release.
-Let the hissing sound dies off completely and then carefully turn the steam release valve to VENTING and let the steam all come out and no more hissing.
+- When it's done cooking, do a natural release and the valve will collapse on its own.
+Then carefully turn the steam release valve to VENTING and let the steam all come out and no more hissing.
 Open the lid and very carefully lift the trivet by its handle to remove the container out.
 Lift the 2 sides of the parchment paper to lift the cake out from the container.
 Let cool for 10 minutes.
 The cake will be very soft and spongy

-If you steam the cake in regular steamer:
+If you steam the cake in a regular steamer:

 - You need a steamer with a tall lid like this.
 Make sure you have enough water in the steamer and it has comes to a rolling boil.
 Carefully placed the cake in there and secure the lid and let it steams on high heat for 30-45 minutes or until toothpick inserted comes out clean.
-If you double up the recipe and use 8-10 inch container, you need to increase the steaming time to 45 minutes or until the toothpick inserted in the middle of the cake comes out clean.
+If you double up the recipe and use 8-10 inch container, you need to increase the steaming time to 50 minutes or until the toothpick inserted in the middle of the cake comes out clean.
 It is important not to open the lid during cooking time (at least the first 30 minutes), so you need to make sure your steamer can hold enough water for at least 30 minutes.
 If you need to refill water, make sure to refill with hot water and continue with steaming